Geowan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 12-combinations  prints all possible combinations of two letters, except oo.

 Script 13-print_float prints a number with two decimal places, followed by a new line.

+Script 100-decimal_to_hexadecimal converts a number from base 10 to base 16